A1exKH/myProjectEulerSolutions/README.md

 ## Problem #12.
 Highly divisible triangular number.
 What is the value of the first triangle number to have over five hundred divisors?

+## Problem #14.
+Longest Collatz sequence.
+It can be seen that this sequence (starting at 13 and finishing at 1) contains 10 terms.
+Although it has not been proved yet (Collatz Problem), it is thought that all starting numbers finish at 1.
+Which starting number, under one million, produces the longest chain?
+NOTE: Once the chain starts the terms are allowed to go above one million.

+## Problem #18.
+Maximum path sum.
+Find the maximum total from top to bottom of the triangle below:

+## Problem #21.
+Amicable numbers.
+Evaluate the sum of all the amicable numbers under 10000.

+## Problem #22.
+Names scores.
+For example, when the list is sorted into alphabetical order, COLIN, which is worth 3 + 15 + 12 + 9 + 14 = 53, is the 938th name in the list.
+So, COLIN would obtain a score of 938 × 53 = 49714.
+What is the total of all the name scores in the file?